Back in the 1860s, eggs didn’t come in cartons stamped with expiry dates. So how did people test eggs to make sure they were fresh?

 Your eyes and nose are the best tools for determining freshness — but you can’t smell or see inside an egg before you crack it (unless you’re highly skilled).

-Fortunately, there is another way: THE FLOAT TEST!
+Fortunately, there is another way: THE EGG FLOAT TEST!

 Test Eggs for Freshness: Tutorial